Efficient MCMC Sampling with Dimension-Free Convergence Rate using ADMM-type Splitting: Quantitative Results on the Bias of the Approximate Model

 \subsection{Results}

-To prove these non-asymptotic results, we shall introduce various regularity conditions listed in Assumption \ref{assumptions}. \begin{assumption}[General assumptions] \text{}\ In particular, if $b=1$, then the posterior mean of $\pi_{\rho}$ is the same as the posterior mean of $\pi$. \end{proposition} \begin{proof} This result follows using the conditional independence of $\B{z}_i$ given $\btheta$.
-The $b=1$ case follows by the fact that $\marginal$ is the convolution of $\pi$ and a centered Gaussian random vector. \end{proof}
+To prove these non-asymptotic results, we shall introduce various regularity conditions listed in Assumption \ref{assumptions}. \begin{assumption}[General assumptions] \text{}\ that is the same bound holds for total variation distance and KL-divergence.
+For the 2-Wasserstein distance, assuming that $U$ is $m$-strongly convex for $m>0$, we have

-We now provide results giving non-asymptotic bounds on the bias between $\pi_{\rho}$ and $\pi$.
-Only assuming a Lipschitz continuity property on the individual potential functions $(U_{i};i \in [b])$, Proposition \ref{proposition:1} shows that this bias is of the order $\mathcal{O}(\rho\sum_i \sqrt{d_i})$ when $\rho$ is sufficiently small.
-This result requires neither differentiability nor convexity and covers standard loss functions used in statistical machine learning such as Huber, pinball or logistic losses \citep{Vono2019_AXDA}. \begin{proposition} Suppose that $\pi$ satisfies $(A_0)$.
-Let $\pi$ and $\pi_{\rho}$ be as defined in \eqref{eq:target_density} and \eqref{eq:split_density_generalized}.
-For all $i \in [b]$, let $U_i$ satisfy \assone.
-Then, for any $\rho > 0$, we have